spangen87/rikard-spangmyr/README.md

 [Back to top](#contents)
 ### Site Structure
 The CES UDM page have one scrollable page with three sections: [Why CES?](https://spangen87.github.io/rikard-spangmyr/#why-ces), [About](https://spangen87.github.io/rikard-spangmyr/#about) and [Contact](https://spangen87.github.io/rikard-spangmyr/#about).
 Each section is linked in the header navigation meny.
 There is also one more page that confirms that you have filled out the form, [Contact Confirmation](https://spangen87.github.io/rikard-spangmyr/contact-confirmation.html).
-The sections order i thought of.
-The Why CES should build an interest of the products, the About section should build some trust and finally the Contact section where the visitor can take the step to make contact is it's interesting to them.
+The sections order is considered when deciding the visitors journey through the site.
+The Why CES should build an interest of the products, the About section should build some trust and finally the Contact section where the visitor can take the step to make contact if it's interesting to them.

 [Back to top](#contents)
 ### Design Choices